In Dacorum, we aspire to protect and enhance our natural environment, heritage and habitats.

 In the first phase of work a new tree scheme introduced species carefully selected to provide spring blossom, attractive foliage and autumn colour, and to be suitable for urban areas.
 Work is now under way on a new footpath layout which will link entrances to subways, bridges and the new pedestrian crossing on Station Road, plus provide a circular route around the park.
 New bins will be installed, and benches where people can sit and enjoy the park.

 At a later stage, a new planting scheme will be added, with bulbs and longer lasting perennial beds complementing the summer bedding displays.
 Along the River Gade wildflower turfs will be laid to create a natural meadow.

 Visit the Plough Zone page for latest updates on progress.

 Green Space Strategy

 Green spaces are integral to Dacorum, and important components of people’s health and well being, the Borough’s economic prosperity, the biodiversity of the environment and our contribution to sustainability.
-The Green Space Strategy will improve the quality of neighbourhoods, to meet community and planning needs, and to deliver the priorities of Dacorum Borough Council and The Dacorum Partnership.
+The Green Space Strategy will improve the quality of neighbourhoods, to meet community and planning needs, and to deliver our priorities and those of The Dacorum Partnership.

 In Dacorum, we aspire to protect and enhance our natural environment, heritage and habitats.
 With the involvement of the community, we will create attractive, sustainable, accessible and well-managed green spaces.